 - The Man Behind the Man: Galbert has the king wrapped around his finger, and he's the real thinker behind Gorhaut (of the kind that makes the manipulated think it's his own idea).

 - Maybe Ever After: The epilogue mentions that Blaise ended up marrying twice.
 His first wife is most likely Rinette, Bertran and Aelis's daughter, but it's never mentioned whether his second wife is his old flame Lucianna—like his father suggested—or Ariane, the woman he's in love with by the end of the book.
+Complicating this, it's said that Lisseut never marries, but also that she bears a son with unknown parentage.
+Whether this means that she ended up following through with her crush on Blaise, or was impregnated by a third party, is not stated.

 - No Woman's Land: Gorhaut, and by Blaise's words also apparently the other of the six countries but Arbonne.